 Project Management tools as they are today

-Current tools, such as Trello, Monday and Asana work great.
-We must acknowledge that they were all part of a big leap in the development of business softwares and increased productivity of millions of people.
+Current tools, such as Trello, Monday, and Asana work great.
+We must acknowledge that they were all part of a big leap in the development of business software and increased the productivity of millions of people.

 Their popularity happened because of many different factors, let’s list some of them: